Ksenia Dzhalaganiya: Gymnastics career

 Dzhalaganiya started rhythmic gymnastics at the age of five.
 In 1993, she won her first gold medal t the Grand Prix in Germany.

 In 1997, Dzhalaganiya began training with A.N.
 Janina and Oxana Skaldina.
 In 1998, she became a member of the Russian Junior team of rhythmic gymnastics.
 In 1999 she won the European Junior Gymnastics Championships in Budapest.
-In the same year Dzhalaganiya received the title Master of sports of international class (MSIC) and the title of an Absolute Champion of Europe in the group exercises.

 Dzhalaganiya was a member of the Russian Olympic team in rhythmic gymnastics from 2000 to 2003.
 In 2002 as a member of the Russian team in the group exercises she won gold medals and became an absolute World Champion.
 After returning to Russia, Dzhalaganiya took part in a press conference devoted to the championship (along with the other winners).
 In the same year Dzhalaganiya was awarded the title of Honoured Master of Sports of Russia and completed her secondary education at the Moscow School of Olympic Reserve.

 In 2003 Dzhalaganiya ended her sports career and moved on to coaching.
 In 2010, she became a coach of Singapore Junior national team of rhythmic gymnastics.
 While preparing young gymnasts for the Youth Olympic Games in 2014.
 Dzhalaganiya accompanied her team to many International competitions.